grodansparadis/vscp-doc-spec/class2.level1.error.md

 ----

 ## Type=39 (0x27) - Password error
-    VSCP_TYPE_ERROR_PASSWORD
-This error message is used to indicate a password error.
+    VSCP_TYPE_ERROR_PASSWORDThis error message is used to indicate a password error.

  | Data byte | Description                                                                                       |
  | :---------: | -----------                                                                                       |